 - The averages presented below were prepared from the company’s internal operating records, which, in turn, were prepared from information obtained from franchisees.
 To the best of the company’s knowledge, this information has been prepared according to generally accepted accounting principles.
 The information presented in this Item 19 has not been audited.

-- These Stores represent all Stores that were in operation during the entire period of January 1, 2017 through December 31, 2017 and that reported Gross Sales to the franchisor, including 8 Stores that are seasonally operated and were not open for the entire 12-month period.
+- These Stores represent all Stores that were in operation during the entire period of January 1, 2020 through December 31, 2020 and that reported Gross Sales to the franchisor, including 9 Stores that were not open, even seasonally, for the entire 12-month period.

-- The franchisor excluded from the results 8 franchised Kilwins Stores which were not open, even seasonally, for the entire 12-month period from the results.
+- The franchisor excluded from the results 9 franchised Kilwins Stores which were not open, even seasonally, for the entire 12-month period.